 We all ordered three of Arne's Aebleskiver served with raspberry jam and powdered sugar.
-I was thinking they wouldn't be enough after watching my kids devour 20 Aebleskiver at home on Christmas morning.
-However, these were much bigger and in my opinion a little too "doughy".
+After watching my kids devour 20 Aebleskiver at home on Christmas morning, I thought they wouldn't be enough.
+However, these were much bigger and, in my opinion, a little too "doughy."

-My wife's Aebleskiver following the recipe below were much better.
-They were moister and had a richer flavor perhaps because of the fillings.
-But maybe from the higher egg to flour ratio.
+My wife's Aebleskiver, following the recipe below, was much better.
+They were moister and had a richer flavor, perhaps because of the fillings.
+But maybe from the higher egg-to-flour ratio.

-If there are any Danes out there reading this blog, please post your recipe for homemade Aebleskiver in the comments below.
+If any Danes are out there reading this blog, please post your recipe for homemade Aebleskiver in the comments below.